 - 1. No student may be assigned to a grade level based solely on age or other factors that constitute social promotion.
 (F.S.
 1008.25(6)(a)) Students may be assigned to a grade level based upon their initial year of entry into HS or other academic criteria recommended by the school principal/designee as a part of the student's personalized educational plan. - 2.
-Starting in 2009-10, grade designation for high school students will be determined as: - a.
-Following promotion from 8th grade, the student shall be placed in 9th grade, which will designate their cohort.

-- b.
-Following completion of one year designated as a 9th grader, the student will be designated a 10th grader. - c.
-Following completion of one year designated as a 10th grader, the student will be designated as an 11th grader. - d.
-Following completion of one year as an 11th grader, the student will be designated as a 12th grader. - e.
-Students enrolled in and attending Alternative Secondary Schools, including Department of Juvenile Justice (DJJ) programs, participate in a "performance based" educational setting.
+Starting in 2009-10, grade designation for high school students will be determined as: - a) Following completion of one year designated as a 9th grader, the student will be designated a 10th grader. - b) Following completion of one year designated as a 10th grader, the student will be designated as an 11th grader. - c) Following completion of one year as an 11th grader, the student will be designated as a 12th grader. - d) Students enrolled in and attending Alternative Secondary Schools, including Department of Juvenile Justice (DJJ) programs, participate in a "performance based" educational setting.
 Students demonstrate credit completion at the point they finish the course requirements.
 Grade designation is determined in the same manner as indicated above.

-3. Definition and Transfer of Credits:
+3. Definition and Transfer of Credits

+a) Definition of Credit

-- a.
-Definition of Credit: One full credit means a minimum of 135 hours of bona fide instruction in a designated course of study that contains student performance standards.
+One full credit means a minimum of 135 hours of bona fide instruction in a designated course of study that contains student performance standards.
 One full credit means a minimum of 120 hours of bona fide instruction in a designated course of study that contains student performance standards for purposes of meeting high school graduation requirements in a school that has been authorized to implement block scheduling.
 (F.S.1003.436(1)(a)) One-half credit is defined to be one-half of the requirement for a full credit.
-Any school that uses alternative scheduling must employ a District-approved mechanism to determine successful mastery of student performance standards. - b.
-High School students are not exempted from the 135-hour or 120-hour bona fide instruction rule except as in allowable acceleration mechanisms (Credit Validation, Dual Enrollment, Early Admission, Adult Education and approved alternative education programs featuring competency-based curriculum or in schools that have alternative scheduling). - c.
-The Florida Articulation Coordinating Committee defines those select semester-length (three credit hours) postsecondary courses completed through dual enrollment as receiving one (1) full high school credit.
+Any school that uses alternative scheduling must employ a District-approved mechanism to determine successful mastery of student performance standards.

+- b) High school students are not exempted from the 135-hour or 120-hour bona fide instruction rule except as in allowable acceleration mechanisms (Credit Validation, Dual Enrollment, Early Admission, Adult Education and approved alternative education programs featuring competency-based curriculum or in schools that have alternative scheduling). - c) The Florida Articulation Coordinating Committee defines those select semester-length (three credit hours) postsecondary courses completed through dual enrollment as receiving one (1) full high school credit.
 (F.S.
 1003.436) All other courses taken through dual enrollment shall have six (6) postsecondary semester credit hours equal to one (1) high school credit.

-d.
-Transfer Students:
+d) Transfer Students